 What we can help with

-If you've already spoken to your school, college or childcare setting and need further help a special educational needs (SEN) Family Worker can talk through concerns you may have about:
+If you've already spoken to your school, college or childcare setting and need further support a practitioner from the Family Support and Advice Line can talk through concerns you may have about:

 • academic development